 No differences in pain scores between pain relief cream and placebo cream

-Furthermore, there were a very small number of patients who had a positive outcome after three months of follow up compared to patients who had a positive outcome after one month of follow up in all of the pain relief cream as well as the placebo cream group.
+Furthermore, there were a very small number of patients who had a positive outcome after three months of follow-up compared to patients who had a positive outcome after one month of follow-up in all of the pain relief creams as well as the placebo cream group.

 Written by Tatsiana Verstak, M.S., B.S.

 - Brutcher, R.E. et al. Compounded Topical Pain Creams to Treat Localized Chronic Pain: A Randomized Controlled Trial.
 Annals of Internal Medicine.
 Epub 5 February 2019.

 - Derry S, Conaghan P, Da Silva JP, Wiffen PJ, Moore R. Topical nonsteroidal anti-inflammatory drugs for chronic musculoskeletal pain in adults.
 Published 22 April 2016.

 - Pain Pathways.
 Do Pain Creams Really Work?
 Pain Pathways Magazine.
 Published 12 July 2018.